 There are warm showers and plenty of change rooms.
 They are a bit of a warren though that I found confusing at first.
 The change rooms are on the upper level and then showers and toilets are on the next level down (well at least for the ladies).
 For the ladies at least, you need to press a button to get warm water.
 And make sure you press the right one, as I accidentally turned off the warm water on someone else. 🙁

 There is also a disable/ family change room at the end of the 50m pool, near the program pool

 The BIG downside for families, with little ones and a pram, is the lack of a ramp down to the pool.
 The staff informed me though that they are happy to help you take your pram down the stairs.
 And the pools are NOT accessible by wheel chair.

 At the reception, you can purchase hot and cold drinks as well as a ice creams and snacks and there are some tables to sit at.
-They also have a kiosk set up at the northern end of the 50m pool that is generally open weekends and during the summer school holidays from about 11am to 3pm.
-You can buy hot chips, sausage rolls, pies, chicken nuggets, cold drinks and ice cream.
+They also have a kiosk set up at the northern end of the 50m pool.
+But unfortunately there are no confirmed operating hours for the kiosk for the 2019 summer holidays.
 Below is a photo of the kiosk menu from 20th January 2018.